waveform80/pisense/docs/demos.rst

 ============

-To get us warmed up before we attempt any real projects, here's some simple demos that use the functionality of the Sense HAT.
+To get us warmed up before we attempt some complete applications, here's some simple demos that use the functionality of the Sense HAT.

 Rainbow Scroller